 Batavia Woman’s Club Department of Conservation and Gardening has programs and activities relating to the environment.
 They support and volunteer for a wide range of activities including seed gathering at the Fermilab prairie, KC Wildlife Center, Batavia’s EnvironExpo and the historic Batavia Tree Walk.
-Contact Ginny Babcock at 879-7579 for more details.
+Check out their website for more info.

 The mission of the Foundation is to preserve open space and natural lands, protect rivers and watersheds, and promote stewardship of our environment.
 Although the Foundation works in the larger area of DuPage, Kane, Kendall and Will Counties, they have a program that can make a difference right here in Batavia.
 The Conservation at Home program encourages and recognizes property owners that protect and/or create yards that are environmentally friendly and conserve water.
 This includes planting native vegetation, trees and shrubs, creating butterfly and rain gardens, and removing exotic species of plants right in your own backyard flowerbeds.
 Loss of open space, wildlife habitat and dirty rainwater runoff are the leading causes of environmental degradation in our developed areas.
 If we can replace some of this lost habitat in our yards, then we can reduce some of the negative impacts of development and have cleaner water in our neighborhoods.
 Contact Jim Kleinwachter at 630-553-0687, ext.
 302.